Support for the Family in Addiction

 According to the authors, marital therapy combined with BCT “is clearly more effective than individual treatment at increasing abstinence and improving relationship functioning.
 BCT also reduces social costs, domestic violence, and emotional problems of the couple’s children.”
 In response to the needs to children and adolescents in alcoholic households, a great number of resources are available, including the 12-step program Alateen.

-Children of Alcoholics in Addiction Counseling
+Children of Alcoholics Counseling

 Extensive research has been done with the children of alcoholics (COAs) to determine their incidence of alcoholism and other psychiatric problems.
 COAs have an increased risk for depression, substance abuse, and personality disorders.